endrol/deep_learning/github_usage/linux_usage.md

     - 'unzip file.zip' : unzip this ziped files

 ### Redirection
-- stdin 0, stdout 1, stderr 2
+- Standard Streams: stdin 0, stdout 1, stderr 2
     - `ls 1>filelist.txt` : save the output of ls into a txt file
     - `echo "append text >>filelist.txt"` : add some appending text into the file